 Let’s start by addressing the most obvious question: how is it possible that all of the alternative indexes in the Cass papers beat the cap-weighted benchmark?
 The answer is actually straightforward: the strategies all tap into “factor premiums” that have been known for decades.
 That is, they give greater weight to small-cap, value or low volatility stocks, all of which have tended to outperform over long periods.

 Fundamental indexes have a built-in value tilt, since they give added weight to companies with low price-to-book ratios, higher dividend yields or other traditional value factors.
 Equal-weighted indexes give added influence to smaller firms.
 Other methodologies in the Cass backtests were based on concepts similar to those used by low-volatility ETFs that have appeared during the last year or so.

 So there’s no magic here, and there’s nothing wrong with looking for added exposure to one or more of these factors.
-I’ve often written favourably about Dimensional Fund Advisors, whose funds are designed to capture the value and small-cap premiums, and my own Über-Tuber portfolio attempts to mimicking these strategies with ETFs.
+I’ve often written favourably about Dimensional Fund Advisors, whose funds are designed to capture the value and small-cap premiums.
 If you understanding the risk factors, you’re willing to pay the higher costs, and you have the discipline to stick with the strategies during their inevitable periods of underperformance, I won’t try to talk you out of it.

 But for the majority of DIY investors, I’ll continue to recommend simple portfolios with low-cost, cap-weighted index funds.
 And that’s the way I invest the vast majority of my own savings (I also have a small holding in the DFA Global Balanced Fund).
 In my next post, I’ll look at whether “smart beta” strategies are really as appealing as they appear on the surface.